All Episodes

 That's what the left loves, ladies and gentlemen, is when the United States is humiliated.

-Senator John Kerry, uh, who uh served in Vietnam, also the author of a bill defeated last week in the Senate.
+While Democrats bristle at Republican descriptions of their Iraq policy as cut and run, Senator John Kerry, who served in Vietnam, also the author of a bill defeated last week in the Senate.

 What did he get?

-In a December 2003 speech at the Council on Foreign Relations in New York City, John Kerry said he feared that in the run-up to the 2004 election, the administration's considering what is tantamount to a cut and run strategy.
+In a December 2003 speech at the Council on Foreign Relations in New York City, John Kerry said he feared that in the run-up to the 2004 election, the administration is considering what is tantamount to a cut and run strategy.

 I'd forgotten that.

-That's a secret plan to win the win the election.
+That's a secret plan to win the election.

 Bush is going to cut and run.